NEZNAMY/TAB/.github/wiki/feature_guide_belowname.md

 This is how you can achieve it using the following popular NPC plugins:
 * **Citizens**:
   * 1 - Select the NPC (`/npc select <ID>` or `/npc select` to select the nearest NPC)
   * 2 - Hide its original nametag (which also hides belowname) using `/npc name`
   * 3 - Display your desired text using `/npc hologram add <text>` ([more info](https://wiki.citizensnpcs.co/Commands#:~:text=the%20NPC%20hitbox-,/npc%20hologram,-add%20%5Btext%5D%20%7C%20set))
 * **FancyNpcs with FancyHolograms**:
   * 1 - Create a hologram with `/hologram create text <name>`.
   * 2 - Link your newly created hologram with your NPC: `/hologram edit <hologram name> linkWithNpc <NPC name>`.
     Its original name will be hidden automatically, so you don't need to manually do it.
   * 3 - Change the NPC's name by editing your hologram's line(s): `/hologram edit hi setline 1 <text>`.
     You can also add more lines if you want.
 See [FancyNpcs's wiki](https://docs.fancyinnovations.com/fancyholograms/commands/hologram/#text-hologram-modification) for more commands & info.

 # Additional note 4 - Compatibility with modified clients
 Sadly, this feature is suffering from bugs introduced by third party clients such as Feather and Lunar.
 These two completely ignore `fancy-value` as if it was never added into the game, even on 1.20.3+.
 This is just an example, and it's not limited to these two clients and this one issue.
 If you experience issues with the feature and believe you configured it correctly, use vanilla client to make sure it's not caused by a broken client.

-# Compatibility with other plugins
-TAB does not contain any sort of compatibility functionality for this feature.
-It will not try to prevent other plugins from applying the feature and neither will it detect it to re-add back once the other plugin removes it.
-Therefore, if another plugin also sends belowname objective, TAB's may not show anymore (depending on who sends it first).
-Make sure you do not have any other plugin sending it to ensure the feature works properly.

-# Limitations
-* [1.5 - 1.12.2] Title length is limited to 32 characters (including color codes).
-* [1.5 - 1.20.2] `value` is limited to a white number.
-* [Bedrock] Doesn't support 1.20.3+ features (`fancy-value`), `value` will be displayed instead, just like on <1.20.3
-* The format is a **[score] + space + shared title**.
-No, the space cannot be removed.
-* The title is the same on all players, therefore, it cannot be personalized (such as player's faction).
-Only [score] can be per-player.
-* It appears on all entities of player type. **This includes player NPCs.**

 # Examples
 ## Example 1 - Per-world values